hanjustin/Backend-Concepts-Study-Notes/README.md

 * Create one backend per user interface.
 Fine-tune the behavior and performance of each backend to best match the needs of different clients.

 #### Benefits
-* The overall system could become less complex than a generic backend trying to satisfy all different types of clients.
+* **Less Complexity -** The overall system could become less complex than a generic backend trying to satisfy all different types of clients.
-* Each interface team has increased flexibility to prioritize features and autonomy to control their own backend.
+* **Feature Selection Flexibility -** Each interface team has increased flexibility to prioritize features and autonomy to control their own backend.
-* Potentially increase reliability.
-Malfunction of desktop backend service might not affect the availability of mobile backend service.
+* **Reliability Increase -** Malfunction of desktop backend service might not affect the availability of mobile backend service.
-* Can optimize performance for a specific client's constraints and functionality.
+* **Performance optimization -** for a specific client's constraints and functionality.

 #### Issues and Considerations
-* Code duplication across services is highly likely.
-* If different clients mostly make the same requests, building the new backends can create more technical debt, so just a single backend will suffice.
+* **Over-engineering -** Just a single backend will suffice if different clients mostly make the same requests.
+Building the new backends can create more technical debt.
-* The new frontend-focused backend services should only contain client specific logics, and general business logics should be managed elsewhere.
+* **Code Duplication -** Code duplication across services is highly likely without a proper planning.
+The new frontend-focused backend services should only contain client specific logics, and general business logics should be managed elsewhere.

 ### Gateway Routing